Mer7in/stats-preview-card-component/README.md

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

 ### Continued development

-* Flexbox is a powerfull tool for building awesome design i consider going deeper on learning on building awesome things with it
+- Flexbox is a powerfull tool for building awesome design i consider going deeper on learning on building awesome things with it

-* i've never eard of
+- i've never eard of mix-blend-mode and picture tag until now, i didn't really used them in this challenge but i'll make some research so i can use them maybe next time.

 ### Useful resources

 - [Boxes That Fill Height (Or More) (and Don’t Squish)](https://css-tricks.com/boxes-fill-height-dont-squish/) - This helped me understand how to make the flex child fit perfectly in the flex container.
 - [A Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - This is an amazing article which helped me finally Flexbox.
 I'd recommend it to anyone still learning this concept.

 ## Author